DiegoMendezT/MASTER_QA_SUITE/README.md

 ---

-## 🏛️ Governance: The InnerCouncil
+## 🏛️ Governance: The Task Prioritizer

-This project's development is guided by the **InnerCouncil**, a symbolic Agile framework that ensures every change is deliberate, documented, and aligned with our architectural principles.
+This project's development is guided by the **Task Prioritizer**, a symbolic Agile framework that ensures every change is deliberate, documented, and aligned with our architectural principles.
 All significant changes follow a structured review process detailed in our `CONTRIBUTING.md`.
 The protocol is symbolically represented by the **Origin Seal** located in the `docs/` folder.

 ---
 Built with ❤️ and AI for the future of QA.